novom/react-native-ibeacon/README.md

 Call this method to stop sending the `beaconsDidRange` event when the beacon list is empty.
 This can be useful when listening to multiple beacon regions and can reduce cpu usage by 1-1.5%.

 ## Events
-To listen to events we need to call `DeviceEventEmitter.addListener` (`var {DeviceEventEmitter} = require('react-native')`) where the first parameter is the event we want to listen to and the second is a callback function that will be called once the event is triggered.
+To listen to events we need to call `DeviceEventEmitter.addListener` (`import { DeviceEventEmitter } from 'react-native'`) where the first parameter is the event we want to listen to and the second is a callback function that will be called once the event is triggered.

 ### beaconsDidRange
 This event will be called for every region in every beacon interval.
 If you have three regions you get three events every second (which is the default interval beacons send their signal).